hack4impact-upenn/project-descriptions/README.md

 Why was our project socially impactful?

-What featuress did we build and how did we build them programatically (aimed at a general, non-necessarily-technical audience)?
+What features did we build and how technologically (for general audience)?

 Note that you _can_ use standard **Markdown** formatting here.
 Please don't include any headers or non-paragraph elements, however.